elementor/elementor-developers-docs/src/widgets/rendering-inline-editing.md

 * **Key** `(string)` – Unique name used in the code.
 * **Toolbar** `(string)` – Toolbar type.
 Accepted values are: `advanced`, `basic` or `none`.
 Default is `none`.

-Adding a new inline editing attributes is done as follows:
+Use the following to add new inline editing attributes:

 ```php {5-6,11-12}
 <?php